Purpose of the engagement cards

 When we talk about rights with tamariki or rangatahi, they might want to discuss a range of experiences.
 These experiences can be useful for understanding the needs and aspirations of te tamaiti or rangatahi and for populating the Tamariki All About Me plan.

 Be aware that during conversations with tamariki and rangatahi about their rights, they may disclose incidents of historical or current abuse or neglect or other matters that are sensitive to them.
 We need to be prepared to respond appropriately at the time.
-Consider if a Report Of Concern is required and provide support.
+Consider whether a report of concern is required and provide support.

 What the cards look like